Connecticut Colony: Demographics

 The original colonies along the Connecticut River and in New Haven were established by separatist Puritans who were connected with the Massachusetts and Plymouth colonies.
 They held Calvinist religious beliefs similar to the English Puritans, but they maintained that their congregations needed to be separated from the English state church.
 They had immigrated to New England during the Great Migration.
 In the middle of the 18th century, the government restricted voting rights with a property qualification and a church membership requirement.
-Congregationalism was the established church in the colony by the time of the American Civil War.
+Congregationalism was the established church in the colony by the time of the American War of Independence until it was disestablished in 1818.